-We have audited the financial statements of Coralisle Master Deed Cayman Islands (formerly The Colonial Master Deed Cayman Islands) (the Trust), which comprise the statement of Net Assets Available for Benefits as at December 31, 2023, and the statement of comprehensive income (loss) and the statement of changes in Net Assets Available for Benefits for the year then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of Coralisle Master Deed Cayman Islands (formerly The Colonial Master Deed Cayman Islands) (the Trust), which comprise the statement of Net Assets Available for Benefits as at December 31, 2024, and the statement of comprehensive income and the statement of changes in Net Assets Available for Benefits for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Trust as at December 31, 2023, and its financial performance for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Trust as at December 31, 2024, and its financial performance for the year then ended in accordance with IFRS Accounting Standards.